TolotraMandresy/calculatrice/README.md

 # calculatrice

 It's a simple scientific calculator.
-I did it in order to train myself with CSS and JavaScript and Regex.
+I did it in order to train myself with CSS, JavaScript and Regex.